sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 --- note_Note_to_Readers

-Discussion of this draft takes place on the TCPM working group mailing list ([tcpm@ietf.org](mailto:tcpm@ietf.org)), which is archived at [](https://mailarchive.ietf.org/arch/browse/tcpm/).
+Discussion of this draft takes place on the [TCPM working group mailing list](mailto:tcpm@ietf.org), which is archived at [](https://mailarchive.ietf.org/arch/browse/tcpm/).

 Working Group information can be found at